GLEP 76: Copyright Policy

 Other GPL-compatible free software licenses that are not explicitly listed are allowed by item c).
 This covers cases where compatibility to licenses used by upstream projects is necessary.
 (For example, the Gentoo BSD project may want to use the 2-clause or 3-clause BSD license.)

 By default, GPL-incompatible licenses (e.g., the CDDL) are not allowed, because their use would hinder interchange of code between Gentoo projects.
-However, the Foundation can grant exceptions to this, as long as the license in question is a free software or open source license.
+However, the Council can grant exceptions to this, as long as the license in question is a free software or open source license.

 Changes to the Certificate of Origin